feature-image

 Imago

-The year 2025 started with a heavy cloud for Matt Kuchar.
-His beloved father, Peter, passed away suddenly of a heart attack while swimming while celebrating his wife, Meg’s, birthday.
-This loss left a giant hole in the heart of the nine-time PGA Tour winner and his family.
-However, December brought something magical for the Kuchar family at the Ritz-Carlton Golf Club in sunny Florida.
-And from the ‘ family element’ that makes the PNC Championship separate from other tours and the old ‘ Father -Son’ emotion, it couldn’t be a better ending.
+Matt Kuchar’s 2025 began on a heavy note as his father, Peter, passed away suddenly from a heart attack during his wife Meg’s birthday celebration.
+While that left a giant hole in the heart of the nine-time PGA Tour winner and his family, the closing of the year brought something magical for them at the Ritz-Carlton Golf Club in sunny Florida.

 Watch What’s Trending Now!

-Matt and his son, Cameron, played like golf gods to win the PNC Championship, crushing the old record by five shots with a stunning 33-under-par total, seven shots ahead of the second-place team Love.
+The 47-year-old and his son, Cameron, played like golf gods to win the PNC Championship, crushing the old record by five shots with a stunning 33-under-par total, and seven shots ahead of the second-place Team Love.
 And after the final putt, the PGA Tour shared a video that showed a tearful Kuchar hugging his family while fans cheered their success.
-Matt could not stop his tears as he thought about his father watching them.

 ADVERTISEMENT

-The golf star also added, “I don’t know if you believe in karma, if you believe in fate, whatever you believe in, there’s something … something magical that does exist.
-I’m a believer in God, that dad is up above looking down, and what happened on 18, I could hardly stand up and hit a shot.
-For me to hit it to a foot [on the final hole], makes me think there’s something more out there.
-[I] just miss … miss pops.”
+“I don’t know if you believe in karma, if you believe in fate, whatever you believe in, there’s something … something magical that does exist.
+I’m a believer in God, that Dad is up above looking down, and what happened on 18 — I could hardly stand up and hit a shot.
+For me to hit it to a foot [on the final hole] makes me think there’s something more out there.
+[I] just miss pops,” he added.

 ADVERTISEMENT